biolab/scorange-hugo/content/blog/Pancreas.md

 \

 Firstly we need to load, order and nominalise our data.
-To achieve this, we use the Load Data widget followed by the Gene Name Matcher and the Create Class widget which enables us the use the cell types as characterised by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> as a control of our clustering.
+To achieve this, we use the Load Data widget followed by the Gene Name Matcher and the Create Class widget, which enables us the use the cell types as characterised by <a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5228327/">Baron <i>et al.</i></a> as a control of our clustering.
 We normalise the data using the Single Cell Preprocess widget.
 <br>
 \
 \